jsleep/r2d2/README.md

 ### dome
 * flaps - controls flaps and recieves i2c commands, send serials to teecees for lights control
-* teecees - controls lights from CuriousMarc's R2D2 lights kit
+* Teeces_CuriousMarc_v1_3 - controls lights from CuriousMarc's R2D2 lights kit
-* Teeces_CuriousMarc_v1_3 - randomly moves the holo projectors
+* holoprojectors - randomly moves the holo projectors

 ## modified arduino ide
-a modified version of the ide is required to upload to the mega2560 with the soundboard extension. this was originally hosted but it is too large of a file for git it is available here: https://www.dropbox.com/s/3hzcfauwz8871kr/modified%20arduino%20ide.rar?dl=0
+a modified version of the ide is required to upload to the mega2560 with the mp3 shield. this was originally hosted but it is too large of a file for git it is available here: https://www.dropbox.com/s/3hzcfauwz8871kr/modified%20arduino%20ide.rar?dl=0